 How to prepare your home for allergy season is like preparing for war!
 Spring is a time for sunshine, fresh air and blooming flowers.
 But for those of us with allergies, even the most pleasant of breezes can make your home feel like an itchy, scratchy chamber in hell.

-With all the germs and allergens lurking in every corner — about 2,000 species of fungi, to be exact — your house is basically a microbial zoo, according to a Dr. Noah Fierer, microbial ecologist at the University of Colorado Boulder.
+With all the germs and allergens lurking in every corner — about 2,000 species of fungi, to be exact — your house is basically a microbial zoo.
+This information is according to Dr. Noah Fierer, microbial ecologist at the University of Colorado Boulder.

-Learn how to prepare your space for the battle with this relentless time of year with these seven transformational tips.
+Learn how to arm yourself for the battle with these seven easy and helpful tips.

 If you’ve been using the same, decades-old vacuum for years, it may be time for an upgrade.
-Your vacuum could be spewing out the finer dust and debris it collects back into the air — making it an allergy-induced nightmare.
+Your vacuum could be spewing out the finer dust and debris it collects back into the air.
+In reality, this makes it an allergy-induced nightmare.

-Invest in a vacuum with a high-efficiency particulate air (HEPA) filter, which can trap airborne allergens, according to Jotham Hatch, national training director for Chem-Dry, a carpet and upholstery cleaning service.
+Invest in a vacuum with a high-efficiency particulate air (HEPA) filter, and best cleaner bags which can trap in airborne allergens.
+This is one of the best ways to remove the advice given by Jotham Hatch, national training director for Chem-Dry, a carpet and upholstery cleaning service.

 2. Allergy-proof your bed.

-When you crawl under your sheets at night, you’re tucking yourself away in a collection of pollen, mildew, fungus and maybe even some pet dander.
+When you crawl under your sheets at night, you’re tucking yourself away in a collection of pollen, mildew, fungus and if you have pets in your home maybe even some pet dander.